 Supplementary Python Basics

-This article will introduce supplementary content for Python basics.
+This article will introduce supplementary content of Python basics.

 1. Detailed Function Parameters

-Compared to other programming languages, the passing and defining of function parameters in Python offers more convenient and practical features.
+Compared to other programming languages, the passing and definition of function parameters in Python have more convenient and practical features.

 1.1 Passing Parameters When Calling Functions